 Although a Flipper Partial Denture will provide a solution to a problem, they are not a long term solution.
 They are not well supported and can cause substantial damage to a patient’s remaining teeth and gums.
 If you have been wearing a Flipper Partial for a long period of time you should make an appointment for a check-up as soon as possible to discuss a long term solution.

 This is the most common type of Partial Denture.
 It is comprised of a metal framework and held in place using a clasp assembly system that provides the denture with stability and retention in the mouth.
 The clasp assembly holds the denture in place while still allowing the patient to remove the partial denture when needed.
 This is the most common type of Partial Denture and provides the greatest amount of protection and support to the remaining teeth without causing damage to them or surrounding tissues.

 As with most dentures, relines are required on Partial Dentures every 2-3 years and replacement should be considered every 5 years on average.

-At ProCare Denture Clinic we offer the Partial Denture with Metal Framework with Standard, Premium or Complex options.
-For more information on these options, please view the Complete Dentures Tab.
+At ProCare Denture Clinic in Edmonton we offer the Partial Denture with Metal Framework with Standard, Premium or Complex options.
+For more information on the difference between these options, please view the Complete Dentures Page.